JustinaVilcinskaite/forum-api-node-express/README.md

 > **Note:** This is the backend for a full-stack Q&A forum application.
 > To launch the full application in the browser, the corresponding frontend (built with React) must also be running.
-> Refer to the forum-app-react-next-ts repository for setup instructions.
+> Refer to the [`forum-app-react-next-ts`](https://github.com/JustinaVilcinskaite/forum-app-react-next-ts) repository for frontend setup instructions.

 ## Project Structure